atwang16/atwang16.github.io/content/post/20240119/index.md

 <p align = "center">
 Example of a mini-claw tool.
 The mechanism we want to replicate is some single extension or motorized operation which causes a part to expand to fill the hole, and then when retracted automatically pulls out of the hole.
-There are also ways to do this without springs, such as with a linkage-based design.
+There are also ways to do this without springs, such as with a linkage-based design.<br>Image credit: Walmart

-Image credit: Walmart
 </p>

 Because it is hard to align the centers with free-form pixels, we want to use a robust intake to first collect the